Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

 \subsubsection{Heating Attacks}

-No heating attacks have been successfully demonstrated on mobile phone SoCs.
-However, extreme heating has been known for $>$15 years to generate multi-bit errors in DRAM memory and read/write threshold mismatches in non-volatile memory~\cite{kim2007faults}.
-In 2003, Govindavajhala and Appel~\cite{govindavajhala2003using} presented a proof-of-concept showing that temperature-induced bit errors can lead to security vulnerabilities.
-A 50W light bulb was used to increase the DRAM working temperature of a personal computer to 100$^{\circ}$C, which was able to generate up to 10 flipped bits per 32-bit word; successful faults could be used with a 71.4\% probability.
-Using these, the authors develop attacks based on these errors that circumvent the Java type system and introduce security vulnerabilities in two commercial Java virtual machine (JVM) implementations.
-A major risk of heating attacks is that excessive temperatures can leave long-lasting damage to the target component, including destruction of the target IC~\cite{barenghi2012fault}.
+Exposing ICs to extreme temperatures has been known for $>$15 years to generate multi-bit errors in DRAM memory and read/write threshold mismatches in non-volatile memory~\cite{kim2007faults}.
+Govindavajhala and Appel~\cite{govindavajhala2003using} (2003) presented a proof-of-concept showing that temperature-induced bit errors can lead to security vulnerabilities on a personal computer.
+A 50W light bulb increased the DRAM working temperature to 100$^{\circ}$C, which triggered up to 10 flipped bits per 32-bit word with a 71.4\% probability.
+The authors used this to circumvent the Java type system to expose vulnerabilities in two commercial Java virtual machine (JVM) implementations.
+In general, heating attacks are among the most destructive of FIAs, leading to long-lasting component/IC damage if the exposure is too high and for too long~\cite{barenghi2012fault}.
+As far as we are aware, no heating attacks have been published against mobile device SoCs.

-In the microcontroller literature, Hutter and Schmidt~\cite{hutter2013temperature} (2013) present heating-based FIAs on an AVR ATmega162 MCU.
-A low-cost laboratory heating plate is used to heat the MCU to $>$150$^{\circ}$C, beyond its maximum intended temperature specification of 125$^{\circ}$C. The authors discover that the IC begins to exhibit faults between a critical heating window of 152--158$^{\circ}$C. RSA-CRT decryptions are then performed using a reference software implementation at 650ms intervals over a 70 minute period.
-This resulted in 100 faults of which 31 were exploitable using the Boneh et al.~\cite{boneh1997importance} RSA-CRT fault attack to recover one of the prime moduli.

-In 2014, Korak et al.~\cite{korak} applied a heating attack to an AVR ATmega162.
-The MCU is exposed to temperatures of up to 100$^{\circ}$C that facilitates clock glitch attacks presented in earlier work by Balasch et al.~\cite{balasch2011depth} on an 8-bit smart card MCU.
-The authors demonstrate that the clock glitches could be applied with greater success at high temperatures to cause instruction repetition, instruction replacement, and changing destination registers of instructions.
-Attacks against particular cryptosystems or security mechanisms were not shown.
+In the MCU literature, Hutter and Schmidt~\cite{hutter2013temperature} (2013) published heating FIAs on an AVR ATmega162.
+A low-cost laboratory heating plate heated the MCU to $>$150$^{\circ}$C, beyond its maximum specified temperature limit (125$^{\circ}$C).
+The IC exhibited faults between a 152--158$^{\circ}$C window in which RSA-CRT decryptions were executed at 650ms intervals using a reference software implementation over a 70 minute period.
+This elicited 100 faults of which 31 were exploitable using the Boneh et al.~\cite{boneh1997importance} RSA-CRT fault attack to recover one of the prime moduli.
+In 2014, Korak et al.~\cite{korak} exposed an AVR ATmega162 to temperatures of up to 100$^{\circ}$C to facilitate clock glitches against an 8-bit smart card MCU.
+They showed that higher temperatures led to higher success rates for inducing erroneous instruction repetitions, replacements, and modifications of their destination registers.
+Attacks on particular cryptosystems or security mechanisms were not shown, however.